Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

-The good thing about this tour is that they guide you to 3 nature hikes.
-They are completely optional, but if you wish to stretch your legs, take photos and hike under an experienced hiker then you must join this tour.
+The good thing about this tour is that they guide you on 3 nature hikes.
+They are completely optional, but if you wish to stretch your legs, take photos, and hike under an experienced hiker then you must join this tour.
 Hikes are around 30-45 minutes.

 This day tour is a good value for money, as they take you through Lake Bled, Lake Bohinj, and the Pokljuka plateau.

 The major attractions in this tour are the Vintgar Gorge, Alpine Radovna valley, Pericnik waterfall, Jasna Lake, and the village of Mojstrana.

 The Vintgar Gorge or Bled Gorge is a 1.6-kilometer gorge located inside the Triglav National Park.
 The gorge is carved by the Radovna River and showcases the beauty of the crystal-clear river amidst the rugged rocks.